 Since the start of the pandemic, CJ has published the COVID-19 Network & Consumer Trends Report, an interactive view into consumer shopping trends and performance across four sectors and 20 categories.
 As each market around the globe has adapted and responded to the initial crisis, we hope this weekly report gave you a better understanding of the trends and consumer behaviors brought about by COVID-19.
-In this report, we share how the affiliate channel responded to market impacts from March to October 2020 as individuals and businesses moved from crisis response towards recovery.In order to stay current with seasonal trends and how COVID-19 is impacting what is typically the largest ecommerce season, we recently launched our 2020 Q4 Peak Shopping Benchmarks.
-These new benchmarks offer the same great interactivity and weekly updates but showcases data views to more accurately reflect this particular shopping season.
+In this report, we share how the affiliate channel responded to market impacts from March to October 2020 as individuals and businesses moved from crisis response towards recovery.In order to see how COVID-19 impacted 2020's peak ecommerce season, we recently launched our A Look Back at 2020’s Peak Shopping Performance.

 As brick and mortar stores closed, shoppers turned an eye towards replacing in-store shopping with digital shopping.
 Because this shift occurred quickly, consumers sought to understand and evaluate options that they may not have otherwise considered.
 Publisher sites quickly identified and adapted to consumer needs and shoppers turned to these resources for information and immediate, basic needs.
 These publishers also played a key role in educating consumers on inventory, supply, business shifts, and more to help brands quickly connect with shoppers who had not previously considered their brand.
 During this time period, the following occurred:

 - Engagement with affiliate content and social publishers increased 40% YOY as individuals sought out information on the pandemic.